luispuerto/luispuerto-net/_pages/resume.md

 -   Deliver climate risk insights to clients in relation of future climate scenarios using IPCC data and reports.
 Data extraction, analysis, and report creation using Python.
 -   Deliver technical and quality control on projects related to forestry, agroforestry, GIS, remote sensing, cocoa, and coffee.
 -   Transform insights into maps and beautiful data visualizations.
--   Develop and deliver knowledge and insights on forestry, deforestation, agroforestry, satellite data, carbon accounting, land use change and data analysis.
+-   Develop and deliver knowledge and insights on forestry, deforestation, agroforestry, satellite data, carbon and biomass accounting, land use change and data analysis.

 **Jan 2021 - Feb 2022:**{: style="color: grey"} **Spatial and Data Scientist and Analyst Freelance Consultant**
 I worked on some projects related to data science and analysis, GIS, remote sensing, forestry and more.